heimrichhannot/contao-encore-bundle/README.md

 [![Build Status](https://travis-ci.org/heimrichhannot/contao-encore-bundle.svg?branch=master)](https://travis-ci.org/heimrichhannot/contao-encore-bundle)
 [![Coverage Status](https://coveralls.io/repos/github/heimrichhannot/contao-encore-bundle/badge.svg?branch=master)](https://coveralls.io/github/heimrichhannot/contao-encore-bundle?branch=master)

 This bundle brings deep integration for symfony encore into contao.
-You can prepare your bundles for encore workflow by defining your own webpack entries.
-You also have the option to strip legacy assets from the contao global array.
-Entries can be added from code or set on a **per page** level for having a great performance.
+On the one hand, your can prepare your bundles to define own webpack entries, which added with just one command to your webpack entries.
+On the other hand, this bundle allows you to add encore entries only on the pages  you need them for optimizing your website performance.

 ## Features
 - use symfony encore ([symfony/webpack-encore](https://github.com/symfony/webpack-encore) and [symfony/webpack-encore-bundle](https://github.com/symfony/webpack-encore-bundle)) to enhance your contao assets workflow
-- conditionally load your assets only if necessary (from code or on a particular page (including page inheritance))
+- conditionally load your assets only if necessary (entrypoints can be activated in the backend in layout and page setting or added via service from your bundle code (e.g. in a frontend module))
-- prepare your bundles to add encore entries when install them and strip legacy assets from the contao global asset arrays
+- prepare your bundles to add encore entries when install them and strip assets from the contao global asset arrays
-- asynchronously load dependency entries *on demand and cached* using webpack import() operator (see chapter "Dynamically importing common dependencies asynchronously")

 ## Setup